 Whenever you are using your social media accounts like Facebook or Google over a third-party application, you are bringing APIs into play.
 For example, Canva for login or data sharing purposes, where API enables you to access.

-This just a mere example to showcase the outstanding application of using an API.
+This is just a mere example to showcase the outstanding application of using an API.
 Apart from that, if your WooCommerce store rundowns on any email marketing service like Automate Woo, MailChimp, or AWeber, you are still making your life easier through API.

 Therefore, API or the application programming interface enables two different applications to interact with each other irrespective of their platform.
 Such interaction gives rise to data, features, or content exchange among devices with ease without actually accessing the platform itself.